Welcome to the KGS Stratigraphic Nomenclature Website

 Stratigraphic Nomenclature in Kansas

-Thirty-eight years have passed since the Kansas Geological Survey (KGS) published a stratigraphic guide and chart for Kansas (see D.E.
-Zeller, ed., 1968, The Stratigraphic Succession in Kansas: Kansas Geological Survey, Bulletin 189, 81p.).
-Since then, several changes to the State's stratigraphic nomenclature have been suggested or proposed--both formally through the peer-reviewed literature, and informally in guidebooks, open-file reports, and other products.
+Over forty years have passed since the Kansas Geological Survey (KGS) published a stratigraphic guide and chart for Kansas (see D.E.
+Zeller, ed., 1968, The Stratigraphic Succession in Kansas: Kansas Geological Survey, Bulletin 189, 81 p.).
+Since then, several changes to the state's stratigraphic nomenclature have been suggested or proposed--both formally through the peer-reviewed literature, and informally in guidebooks, open-file reports, and other products.
 In addition, stratigraphy is now contemplated on a global scale, which necessitates consideration beyond the borders of Kansas.

 The KGS has formed the Stratigraphic Nomenclature Committee to address stratigraphic issues and establish formally accepted stratigraphic nomenclature for Kansas.
 As the Committee works through the stratigraphic nomenclatural issues that have arisen since Zeller's 1968 publication, the progress, resulting publications, and pertinent references will be posted on this page.
 Ultimately, the product will be a new stratigraphic guide and chart for Kansas.